 USA and Canada – Northwest Pacific coastlines

 Gerald Hoff, a fisheries biologist in the Alaska Fisheries Science Center, has put together a nice species identification guide for shark and ray eggcases in Alaska.
-The group are also interested in hearing about sightings of eggcases on beaches along the North West Pacific coastline in Oregon, Washington, Canada and Alaska.
+The group are also interested in hearing about sightings of eggcases on beaches along the Northeast Pacific coastline in Oregon, Washington, Canada and Alaska.

 If you’re interested in delving deep into the scientific descriptions, check out Ebert et al’s paper on skate eggcases in the Eastern North Pacific.